hobpond/lang_chain_xm_doc/README.md

 # lang_chain_xm_doc

-This project aims to create a Python program that takes the XMatters API documentation and feeds it to the OpenAI GPT-3 API.
+This project aims to create a Python program that uses langchain and takes the XMatters API documentation and feeds it to the OpenAI GPT-3 API.
 The purpose is to create an AI model that has in-depth knowledge about XMatters API and can assist developers in working with XMatters APIs more efficiently.

 ## Getting Started

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10
-- An XMatters account
 - An OpenAI API key

 ### Installing